Originally published May 26, 2016. Updated August 15, 2017.

 - 2015 Judge’s Special Award – Singing runner-up.

 - She was one of finalists from Morning Musume’s first 12th Gen auditions who later joined the program in September 2013.
-She remains there to this day.
+In the 2017 event, her debut was announced with her joining Juice=Juice the following month.

 - 2014 Public Vote Runner Up (with 223 fan votes) and Judge’s Special Award – Best Character Winner (shared with 2 others).